Bona Kang

 About

-Bona Kang teaches mathematics teaching methods for preservice elementary teachers, Psychological Foundations in Education, and Teaching for Equity and Social Justice, and supervises teaching candidates in field experiences.
+Bona Kang teaches elementary mathematics preparation courses for preservice teachers (EDUC 211, 311), Psychological Foundations in Education (EDUC 251), and Teaching for Equity and Social Justice (EDUC 115), and supervises teaching candidates in field experiences.
+Additionally, she supports undergraduate students' independent studies, research, and travel, such as through the Summer Scholarship Research Program (SSRP) and Theory to Practice Grants (TPG).
 Her elementary school classroom experience includes teaching-research partnerships with a college-affiliated lab school in western Massachusetts and multi-classroom case studies and efficacy studies in diverse public schools in the San Francisco Bay Area.

-Her research primarily focuses on elementary school children's cognition and development in linear measurement and operations with rational numbers, and teaching and learning as a mathematics teacher educator to preservice elementary teachers.
-Of particular interest is developing community norms and teaching practices that, given the limited time in elementary teacher candidates' mathematics preparation, effectively support teaching candidates to deepen their mathematical content knowledge, build positive mathematical identities, strengthen their mathematical agency, and learn to teach equitable and ambitious mathematics to their future students.
+Her research primarily focuses on elementary school children's numerical cognition and development, strategies and models for operations with fractions, preservice teacher mathematics education, and teaching and learning as a mathematics teacher educator.
+Of particular interest is developing community norms and teaching practices that, given the limited time in elementary teacher candidates' mathematics preparation, effectively support teaching candidates to deepen their mathematical content and pedagogical knowledge, build positive mathematical identities, strengthen their mathematical agency, and learn to teach equitable and ambitious mathematics to their future students.

 • Murata, A., Siker, J., Kang, B., Baldinger, E., Kim, H-J., Scott, M., & Lanouette, K. (2017).
 Math talk and student strategy trajectories: The case of two first grade classrooms.
 Cognition and Instruction, 35(4), 290-316. https://doi.org/10.1080/07370008.2017.1362408